-This report demonstrates that the proposed enhanced fabric specification reduces average energy demand on the site by a total of 11.32% over the 2013 Building Regulations requirements.
-In addition, sustainable measures are proposed that are in line with the National Planning Policy Framework 2018, which emphasises sustainable development, energy efficiency and reduction in carbon emissions.
+This report demonstrates that the proposed enhanced fabric specification reduces average energy demand on the site by a total of 12.76% over the 2013 Building Regulations requirements.
+In addition, sustainable measures are proposed that are in line with the National Planning Policy Framework 2021, which emphasises sustainable development, energy efficiency and reduction in carbon emissions.
 The proposed strategy places a great importance on the efficiency of a property's thermal envelope and internal building services.
-Taylor Wimpey's energy strategy for the proposed Phases 2, 3 & 4 development at Pendle Road, Clitheroe therefore ensures that each dwelling on the development benefits from built-in energy reduction measures and that the development meets the needs of the present without compromising the ability of future generations to meet their needs.
+Taylor Wimpey's energy strategy for the proposed development for Phases 5 & 6 at Pendle Road, Clitheroe therefore ensures that each dwelling on the development benefits from built-in energy reduction measures and that the development meets the needs of the present without compromising the ability of future generations to meet their needs.